Mauler125/r5sdk/docs/index.md

 ## Important Notices
 *  This is not a cheat or hack.
 Do not attempt to use this on the latest version of the game.
 *   When using R5Net you will stream your IP to our database which will be stored untill you stop hosting your server.
-This is required to connect to others servers.
+This is required to connect to others' servers.

 ## R5Net DISCLAIMER